rohannair11/Leetcode/README.md

 # Leetcode
-Solutions for the problems I solve from neetcode.io/roadmap.
+Solutions for the problems I solve from leetcode.